ixofoundation/ixo-blockchain/x/bonds/spec/README.md

 ## Abstract

-This document specifies the bonds bodule; a custom Cosmos SDK module.
+This document specifies the bonds module; a custom Cosmos SDK module.

 The bonds module provides universal token bonding curve functions to mint, burn or swap any token in a Cosmos blockchain.
 Once the Inter-Blockchain Communication (IBC) protocol is available, this should enable cross-network exchanges of tokens at algorithmically-determined prices.